backdrop-contrib/image_effects/README.txt

 Augmenting the Drupal core image module
 ---------------------------------------
-This module might also provide additional features to the Drupal core image module.
-Currently no such features are implemented, but they might be in the future, think e.g. of adding a "copy image style" feature.
-This allows to test D8 image module features in real life.
+This module also provides additional features to the Drupal core image module.
+Currently a duplicate, import and export image style feature are implemented.
+More features may be added in the future.
+These featuresd typically allow you to more easily handle image styles. it allows us to more easily set up a test/showcase sute of styles and allows everybody to test D8 image module features in real life.

 Solving errors in the core image handling:
 - [#1554074]: scale does not work with imagemagick when dimensions are unknown?